The pre-order window for UNSUNG is closing soon.

 Interface has advanced options available behind every control

-*Sound & Recording
+*Review in Sound & Recording

 One of my discoveries from 2022 was definitely the very young sample forge from Norway, which has already released a remarkable number of fine boutique libraries in its first year.